 Classes began at the College of Court Reporting in September 1984.
-The college was granted full accreditation by the Indiana Commission on Proprietary Education (ICOPE) on January 1, 1985.
-It was granted approval to award an Associate of Applied Science degree in Court Reporting by the same commission on August 14, 1985.
+The college was granted authorization by the Indiana Board for Proprietary Education (BPE) on January 1, 1985.
+It was granted approval to award an Associate of Applied Science degree in Court Reporting by the same board on August 14, 1985.
 The school was incorporated by the State of Indiana September 3, 1985.
-Kay Moody is founder and co-owner; Jeff Moody, the corporation president and co-owner.
+Kay Moody is founder; Jeff Moody, the corporation president and owner.

 The College of Court Reporting was granted approval for the day program by the National Court Reporters Association (NCRA) November 1, 1987, and became NCRA’s first online certified program in the spring of 2006.
 The college is also a member in good standing with the Indiana Shorthand Reporters Association (ISRA).